rabiul121/Just-Read-Themes/README.md

 # Just Read Chrome / Microsoft Edge / Other Chromium Based Browser's Extension to Read articles in a clear and fashionable way.
-## We have made some awesome customization in this CSS stylesheet to make your reading more smooth and healthy for your eyes.
+## I have made some awesome customization in this CSS stylesheet to make your reading more smooth and healthy for your eyes.

 ## How to install: